AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-unified-storage-connector.md

 ---
-title: How to manage Unified Storage Connector for AEM Forms?
+title: How to configure Unified Storage Connector for AEM Forms?
 description: Learn how to manage Unified Storage Connector for AEM Forms.
 Use the Unified Storage Connector to connect AEM Forms to external data storages.
 ---